dashpay/docs/docs/user/masternodes/setup-evonode.rst

     "IsFailed": false
   }

-Continue with the :ref:`Registration step <register-hpmn>` to setup the collateral, keys and construct the ProTx transaction required to enable your masternode.
+Continue with the :ref:`Registration step <register-evonode>` to setup the collateral, keys and construct the ProTx transaction required to enable your masternode.

-.. _register-hpmn:
+.. _register-evonode:

 Register your masternode
 ========================